mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- ##### Scratch as a more general toolset, remixing, and community elements -->

-A concern particularly relevant to this study are tensions resulting from scaffolding put in place to support the principles of wide walls.
+A concern particularly relevant to this study are tensions resulting from structural support (scaffolding [@bruner1974communication]) put in place to support the principles of wide walls.
 Take for example, the constructionist concept Constructopedia  advanced to provide scaffolding for diverse projects [@papert_technological_1995].
 A Constructopedia was imagined as an encyclopedia of design elements and resources facilitating concrete implement which would act as both a practical resources and source inspiration.
 Nichols [-@nichols2007idea] outlines challenges in a practical attempts to created resource repositories based on Constructopedia principles which include; the limitations in context of some repositories [@carbonaro2004using], the lack of ability for participants to contribute their own resources and subsequent reduction in sense of ownership, and the overly broad scope of some repositories [@nichols2007idea].

 The principles of the Constructopedia concept are partially present within teh MIT media lab multi-media authoring tools for novice coders, Scratch.
 The wide walls principle is supported via the provision of a large library of assets accessible within the Scratch authoring tool.
 In addition, all created products on the online community are remixable by others.
 MORE ON REMIXING IN RESEARCH.